Goulds, St. John's

-Goulds is a designated place in the Canadian province of Newfoundland and Labrador.
+The Goulds is a designated place in the Canadian province of Newfoundland and Labrador.
 It is a rural neighbourhood within the City of St. John's southeast of the city centre.

 History

-Goulds was an incorporated community up until 1991, at which time it was amalgamated with Wedgewood Park and Kilbride into the City of St. John's.
+The Goulds was an incorporated community up until 1991, at which time it was amalgamated with Wedgewood Park and Kilbride into the City of St. John's.

 Geography

-Goulds is in the City of St. John's on the island of Newfoundland within Division No. 1.
+The Goulds is in the City of St. John's on the island of Newfoundland within Division No. 1.